alyssia-chen/alyssia-chen.github.io/projects/project-5.md

 ---

 ## Description of the application developed
-Using what we learned during the course of this class (ITM 352), we had to build a pretend e-commerce website.
+Using what we learned during the course of this class (ITM 352), I had to build a pretend e-commerce website.
 The website had to meet a set of requirements, including a cart that users can edit, an email with the invoice that is sent to the user, and the use of sessions/cookies to maintain personalization.

 ## Links
  - [Source code](https://github.com/alyssia-chen/ITM352_F21_repo/tree/main/Chen_Alyssia_Assignment3) (Currently private but can be shown upon request)